sujoyghosal/Call_for_Code_FreeCycle/README.md

 The project currently does the following things.

-- Feature 1
+- Blockchain transaction tracing
-- Feature 2
+- Aadhar and Govt database authentications and user profiles
-- Feature 3
+- Third party APIs and Ecosystem integration

 It's in a free tier IBM Cloud Kubernetes cluster.
 In the future we plan to run on Red Hat OpenShift, for example.